-Disclosure of the information in lines 6, 8, and 9 of Columns J-K on Form 423-2(c) would allow potential bidders to derive the F.O.B. mine price of Gatliff coal, and, consequently, affect the amount offered by such bidders.
+Disclosure of the referenced information on Form 423-2(C) would allow potential bidders to derive the F.O.B. mine price of Gatliff coal, and, consequently, affect the amount offered by such bidders.
 As such, the referenced information is found to require confidential treatment.